Cytisus scoparius aka Broom

 Common names

-How to care for European Broom
+How to care for Broom

 Difficulty

-If you're looking for a plant that offers a moderate level of challenge, European Broom is a great choice to test your gardening skills.
+If you're looking for a plant that offers a moderate level of challenge, Broom is a great choice to test your gardening skills.

 Water

-European Broom should be watered regularly, allowing the soil to dry out between waterings.
+Broom should be watered regularly, allowing the soil to dry out between waterings.

 Soil

-European Broom loves a well-draining soil.
+Broom loves a well-draining soil.
 Perlite and vermiculite help with drainage, while coco coir adds organic matter, so a good potting soil mix will have all three.
 You can improve store-bought soil by adding some perlite to it.

 Lighting

-European Broom requires abundant, bright, and direct light to thrive.
+Broom requires abundant, bright, and direct light to thrive.
 The best placement for this plant is within one foot of a window to ensure it receives enough light.
 If you live in an area with more extreme weather, such as hot summers or cold winters, you may need to adjust the placement of the plant accordingly.
 During hot summer months, it is important to place the plant away from full sun, as this can cause the leaves to yellow or burn.
 During cold winter months, it is best to move the plant closer to the window to take advantage of the extra light that can help it survive.
-By keeping an eye on the current weather in your area, you can make sure your Broom is always in the right place to thrive.
+By keeping an eye on the current weather in your area, you can make sure your Scotchbroom is always in the right place to thrive.

 Dormancy

-During the cold period, it is common for European Broom to go dormant, resulting in a slowdown of growth.
+During the cold period, it is common for Broom to go dormant, resulting in a slowdown of growth.
 To accommodate this, waterings should be spaced out more.

 Toxicity